 The Debug-interface is always operating with 9600 baud, no parity, 8 data bit, 1 stop bit.
-It is not possible to change this parameter in the Protocol Developer.
-Please make sure that these settings match those of the PC-COM-interface and that the flow control (protocol) is set to "none" there.
+In the Protocol Developer it is not possible to change this parameter.

 6.4 Possibilities with the Debug-interface

 Usually the Protocol Developer is connected to the Debug-interface.
 With it a step-by-step processing of a script, monitoring jumps and decisions and looking at memory areas is possible.
 Moreover breakpoints can be set.
 It basically possesses all characteristics a software-development tool is typically supposed to have.
 However, it is also possible to carry out a Scrip-update via this interface.